 Get your cultural fix with some of the best colonial architecture in this area!
 Well mixed with the surroundings, some of these buildings can easily go unnoticed, so we’re here to show them to you and what they are.
 Scattered along Avenida da República–Republic Avenue, in English–these tell stories of a past city.
 The one on the right is now abandoned but it used to be the headquarters of Macau’s Red Cross.

 You can actually still see the original plaques and inscriptions!
 Cool, right?
 The Lady of Bom Parto Fortress was demolished in the mid-20th century, now remaining a part of the fortification.
 However, you can also spot the former Hotel Bela Vista, now the home of the Portuguese consul.
-The first is a photo of one of Ricci’s old schools.
+The first is a photo of one of the old Ricci School.
 This beautiful building in colonial style was also a residence.
 These are all reminders of the combination of cultures and architectures that happily co-exist in Macau.
 Unfortunately, none are open for visits, but they’re marked with plaques in Chinese, English, and Portuguese, explaining its heritage and architectonic value.

 Stroll through Penha Hill & Church